manoloesparta/go-api-cookiecutter/README.md

 # Cookiecutter for Go REST APIs

-This project serves as a starting point for building Go REST API applications.
-It is a file-sharing application where users own directories and files, and other users can request access to view or modify them.
+This project provides a robust foundation for building Go REST API applications.
+It serves as a template for creating, managing, and extending functionality for various use cases.
+The included example application demonstrates a simple post-it note management system, allowing users to create, update, delete, and retrieve notes with images.
+This example can be easily adapted to suit more complex scenarios, making it an ideal starting point for your next Go-based API project.

 ## Features